SiliconLabs/bluetooth_applications/bluetooth_ir_generator/README.md

 ## Summary ##

-This project shows the implementation of IR signal generate and 4x4 matrix key scan with BLE on our EFR32 device(lynx).
+This project shows the implementation of an IR signal generator and 4x4 matrix key scan with BLE on our EFR32 devices.
-The expectation is ensure IR signal generate work well in case that BLE in a heavy communication.
+The expectation is to ensure the IR signal generator works well in cases with heavy BLE traffic.
 <div align="left">
   <img src="./doc/images/framework.png" height="480">
 </div>